pippinbarr/cart253/outline.md

 Most weeks will include a number of lecture videos and notes covering a specific topic in programming for students to follow in their own time before that week's class time.

-### Challenges

-Most weeks will include a small set of challenges for students to test their understanding of the week's material.
-The challenges will be discussed in class.

 ### Class structure

 #### Discussion

 Each class will being with a discussion period in the classroom.
 This will generally include:

-- a chance for students to present and discuss their responses to the week's challenges
 - an ongoing series of discussions of how a computer perceives and executes the code related to the week's topic
-- a presentation of a useful or more advanced idea related to the week's topic
+- a presentation of a useful or more advanced idea related to the week's topic as relevant
-- a question and answer period as needed
+- a run-through of the week's example code

+#### In-class challenge

+Most classes will include a time-limited and evaluated in-class challenge for students to complete in pairs.
+Asking for help during the challenge is allowed and encouraged.

+#### User testing

+Some weeks will include a period of trying out each other's work.
+Students will be assigned a set of other student work to respond to in a short written response.

 #### Studio time

-After the start of class period, there will be studio time during which the instructor and TA will be available for specific student requests for assistance in person or via the class Discord.
+There will be studio time during which the instructor and TA will be available for specific student requests for assistance in person or via the class Discord.

-Attendance of the studio period is technically optional, but students are *very heavily encouraged* to take the time to connect with the instructor and TA and to work in the group setting.
+Attendance of the studio period is *highly encouraged* to take the time to connect with the instructor and TA and to work in the group setting.
 You learn by doing and you learn by getting help.

 ### Projects